argonne-lcf/ALCF_Hands_on_HPC_Workshop/01_distributedDeepLearning/DDP/README.md

-# Distributed training with PyTorch DDT
+# Distributed training with PyTorch DDP